codmccabe/Math1431/doc/chapter4/42.md

 The first term is $a_1=2$, second term is $a_2=4$, and so on.
 The $n^{\text{th}}$ term is?
 The answer would be $a_n=2n$.
 This would be similar to $f(x)=2x$ where the domain is all real numbers instead of all natural numbers.
 The function would be called a linear function.

-Next, we we consider exponential growth.
+Next, we consider exponential growth.

 $$2,4,8,16,32,...$$